angular-ui/AngularJS-StyleGuide/README.md

 You may have noticed **I don't use a src, css, view, controller, etc folders**.
 That is because I believe in today's architecture, it's more scalable to keep modules together and small.
 HTML, JS and CSS are closely tied together, so we should start organizing projects that way.

-Coffeescript
+ES6 Syntax
 ------------

-I use Coffeescript because it gives me easy-to-code classes and because the last line is always returned (which is great for promise chaining).
-You do not have to use Coffeescript and should not refactor into it 'just because'.
+I use ES6 because it gives me easy-to-code classes and because the last line is always returned in arrow functions (which is great for promise chaining).
+You do not have to use ES6, and should not refactor into it 'just because'.

 ### How To Read